jamie-cepave/uport-proxy/README.md

 - Explore second `forward` function signature which takes signed transactions
 - Make sure proxy forward is only ever called by owner
 - Make sure all forwarded txs from proxy have proxy as msg.sender
-- Made MultipleOwned Proxy for uPort identities that can be controlled by multiple devices
+- Added MultipleOwned Proxy for uPort identities that can be controlled by multiple devices
+- Added GuardedProxy which can have an optional "Guard" a contract or account that can add new accounts to proxy

 ## Todos